 Action follows awareness—so start by listing the different types of risks that should be on your radar.
 Some of the most common categories are broken down in the following table:

 It’s good practice to keep your risk criteria standardized and applicable to all vendors in a specific industry.
-You can leverage tools like VRM software to ensure your risk team uses the same criteria and assessment processes.
+Whether you’re performing a third-party vendor security assessment or a more comprehensive review, you can leverage tools like VRM software to ensure your risk team uses the same criteria and assessment processes.

 Step 2: Create a vendor risk assessment questionnaire

-When it comes to structuring the questionnaire, your aim should be to collect information on the key risk drivers you outlined in Step 1.
-Typically, the questionnaire can request data on the following:
+When it comes to structuring the questionnaire, you should develop a vendor risk assessment form that helps you collect information on the key risk drivers you outlined in Step 1.
+Typically, vendor risk assessment questions will address the following:

 Step 3: Analyze questionnaire responses using risk assessment matrices